-Figure 7.
-Process diagram for PHCA-based diagnosis
+Figure 7: Process diagram for PHCA-based diagnosis

-In the offline phase, the N-Stage COP is generated automatically, given a PHCA model and parameter N. To enhance the efficiency of the online solution phase, tree decomposition (Ref.
-13) is applied to decompose the COP into independent subproblems.
-This enables backtrack-free solution extraction during the online phase (Ref.
-10).
-In our implementation, the COP is decomposed using a tree decomposition package that implements bucket elimination (Ref.
-14).
+In the offline phase, the N-Stage COP is generated automatically, given a PHCA model and parameter N. To enhance the efficiency of the online solution phase, tree decomposition [Gottlob et al., 2000] is applied to decompose the COP into independent subproblems.
+This enables backtrackfree solution extraction during the online phase [Dechter, 2003].
+In our implementation, the COP is decomposed using a tree decomposition package that implements bucket elimination [Kask et al., 2003].

 The online monitoring and diagnosis process uses both the COP and its corresponding tree decomposition.
 The online phase consists of a loop that shifts the time horizon, updates and solves the COP at each iteration.
 The COP is updated by incorporating new observations and commands, and constraining the start states to track the trajectories obtained within the previous horizon.
-At each iteration of the loop, the updated COP is solved using an implementation of the decomposition-based constraint optimization algorithm in (Ref.
-12) that can generate diagnoses up to a given probability threshold.
+At each iteration of the loop, the updated COP is solved using an implementation of the decomposition-based constraint optimization algorithm in [Sachenbacher and Williams, 2004] that can generate diagnoses up to a given probability threshold.

-For the camera model with N=2, the COP has $\sim 150$ variables and $\sim 100$ constraints and is solved online in $\sim 1$ sec, resulting in more comprehensive diagnoses than previous hardware models.
+For the camera model with N = 2, the COP has ~ 150 variables and ~ 100 constraints and is solved online in ~ 1 sec, resulting in more comprehensive diagnoses than previous hardware models.
 Future work includes evaluating the efficiency of the COP formulation using several complex scenarios, optimizing the COP formulation by minimizing the number of variables and constraints generated, investigating the optimal size of the diagnosis horizon and its relationship to the number of trajectories tracked.